 - King Henry VIII

 - Queen Mary I

 - Sir Francis Walsingham

-Elizabeth I’s mother, Anne Boleyn, was put to death by Henry VIII, Elizabeth’s dad.
-Elizabeth was only three years old when this happened, so she didn’t really know her mum.
+Elizabeth I’s mother, Anne Boleyn, was put to death by Henry VIII, Elizabeth’s father.
+Princess Elizabeth was only three years old when this happened, so she didn’t really know her mum.

 Elizabeth I led England into a Golden Age.
 Explorers set up colonies overseas, and claimed land in the name of England.
 There was more trade with foreign countries, which brought in foods and goods that people had never seen before.
 English literature, music and art also flourished.

 Elizabeth I was very interested in helping poor people have a better life.
 She passed laws that gave poor people and children a chance to work or to learn a new trade, and set up hospitals and orphanages to look after poor people who were too young, old or sick to work.
 But, if people who were poor, healthy and didn’t want to do any work at all would be punished and sent to prison!